-Special risk zones Due to the high values at risk and practically year-round fire risk conditions present, Otago District has declared restricted fire season in the following special risk zones.
+Due to the high values at risk and practically year-round fire risk conditions present, Otago District has declared restricted fire season in the following special risk zones.

 When a prohibited season is declared in the surrounding zone, these areas will be included in the prohibited fire season declaration.
 When the surrounding zone return to 'open' fire season, these areas will remain in a restricted fire season.

+- Mopanui

+- Naseby

+- Glendhu Bluffs

+- Waipori Falls

+- Dunedin City skyline: Flagstaff Silverpeaks and Mount Cargill Mihiwaka

+- Pīpīkāretu

+See the relevant zone that each SRZ is located in.

+Commercial plantation forests (exotic species), forests (mainly native species), pasture, wilding pines, and tussock and volatile scrub.

+Industry Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures

+Forestry \boxtimes \boxtimes

+Agriculture \boxtimes

+Tourism \boxtimes

-Mopanui Naseby Glendhu Bluffs Waipori Falls Dunedin City skyline: Flagstaff - Silverpeaks and Mount Cargill - Mihiwaka Pīpīkāretu Climate/weather See the relevant zone that each SRZ is located in.
-Land cover/ land use Commercial plantation forests (exotic species), forests (mainly native species), pasture, wilding conifers, and tussock and volatile scrub.
-Industry Industry Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Forestry \boxtimes \boxtimes \boxtimes Agriculture \boxtimes \boxtimes \boxtimes Tourism \boxtimes \boxtimes \boxtimes - Due to the nature of the activities carried out by the forestry companies (e.g. logging operation, general use of heavy machinery, fire as land management tool) the risk of an unwanted fire is elevated in the zones.
-Lifeline utilities/other infrastructure Lifeline utility/ other infrastructure Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in periods of elevated fire danger Recommended vegetation mitigation practices Transport infrastructure Transport-generated fires Critical routes Construction and maintenance activities
+Due to the nature of the activities carried out by the forestry companies (e.g. logging operation, general use of heavy machinery, fire as land management tool) the risk of an unwanted fire is elevated in the zones.

+Lifeline utility/ other infrastructure Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices Transport infrastructure Transport-generated fires Critical routes Construction and maintenance activities

-Recreational locations Planned public events may be impacted by fire season status (e.g., trail bike rides, rally events, etc).
-Hunting/access permits may be cancelled during extreme fire danger. rail bike rides, er.
-Cultural and recreational activities and events Cultural and recreational activities and events Contributes t increased risl of fire in high risk conditior to A k u n- c ns n Affected by use of fire control measures Needs to be protected by using fire control measures Public access walking and mountain bike tracks \boxtimes Known fire hazards There are no long-term fire hazards in this zone listed in the Fire Hazard Removal Case Management System.
-Frequency of elevated fire danger See the relevant zone that each site is located in.
-Fire history The known fire history in the restricted SRZ zones includes: Year Fire Cause 2010 Mount Allan, 800 ha Berwick forest, 30 ha Forestry operations - chainsaw 2012 Powerlines 2018 Glendhu Bluffs Camp cooker 2022 Glendhu Bluffs Accidental
+Planned public events may be impacted by fire season status (e.g., trail bike rides, rally events, etc).

+Hunting/access permits may be cancelled during extreme fire danger.

+Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Public access walking and mountain bike tracks

+There are no long-term fire hazards in this zone listed in the Fire Hazard Removal Case Management System.

+See the relevant zone that each site is located in.

+The known fire history in the restricted SRZ zones includes:

+Year Fire Cause

+2010 Mount Allan, 800 ha Forestry operations - chainsaw

+2012 Berwick forest, 30 ha Powerlines

+2018 Glendhu Bluffs Camp cooker

+2022 Glendhu Bluffs Accidental

-Restricted seasons year-round Due to the values threatened by significantly higher fire risk conditions, a restricted fire season remains in force in these special risk zones, 365 days a year (when they are not in a prohibited fire season).
-If the surrounding zone goes to an open fire season, these special risk zones will remain in a restricted fire season.
-If we declare a prohibited fire season in the zone surrounding a restricted special risk zone, the special risk zone will also be included in that declaration.
+Restricted seasons year-round

+Due to the high values at risk, a restricted fire season remains in force 365 days a year when they are not in a prohibited fire season.
+Even when the surrounding zone goes to an open fire season, land will remain in a restricted fire season.